 This course is designed to provide an intensive study of food intake and digestion, and nutrient absorption and metabolism, in the ruminant animal.
 The course details current knowledge and focuses on aspects of future research interest.
 Students are expected to contribute to discussions and present reviews to the class on various aspects of the subject.

-Fall semester - 3 lecs and 2 labs per week.
-Offered in alternate years; next offered in 2008/2009.
+Fall semester - Lecture 3 hours, lab 2 hours per week.
+Offered in alternate years; next offered in 2011/2012.

 PHILOSOPHY